KGW: Changes in ownership

 On June 13, 2013, the Gannett Company announced that it would acquire Belo.
 However, since Gannett owned the Statesman Journal newspaper in Salem—within KGW's viewing area—KGW was instead sold to Sander Media LLC, owned by former Belo executive Jack Sander, in order to comply with the FCC's newspaper-broadcast cross-ownership restrictions.
 However, Gannett operated KGW through joint sales and shared services agreements.
 The sale was completed on December 23.
 The publishing and broadcasting portions of Gannett were split into separate companies in 2015, with the latter taking the name Tegna.
 This removed the cross-ownership conflict with the Statesman Journal.
 Shortly afterward, Sander Media filed with the FCC to transfer KGW's license back to King Broadcasting Company, now an in-name Tegna subsidiary; the acquisition was completed on December 3, 2015.

 On August 19, 2025, Nexstar Media Group agreed to acquire Tegna for $6.2 billion.
-In Portland, Nexstar already owns KOIN and KRCW-TV.
+In Portland, Nexstar already owned KOIN and KRCW-TV (channel 32).
+The transaction was completed on March 19, 2026, after the FCC's Media Bureau waived restrictions prohibiting Nexstar from owning more than two full-power TV station licenses in markets such as Portland.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KGW from being integrated into KOIN and KRCW.